carpentries-incubator/lesson-R-packaging/README.md

     * To show how testing helps us finding new desirable features.
 * [ ] Decide about possible side topics.
     * Do we want to teach git here or in an independent module?

+## Activity log

+### Summer sprint
+9-13 August 2021
+Pablo Rodríguez-Sánchez
+Lieke de Boer

+- Write 6 episodes
+    - Introduction
+    - Accessing packages
+    - Getting started
+    - Writing our own functions
+    - Testing
+    - Documenting your package
+- Include figures and animations generated with [Peek](https://github.com/phw/peek)
+- Start merging contents into main branch
+    - The one chapter - one branch approach proved to not be a good idea
+- Adapt initial plans to challenges discovered while writing and trying
+- Use `README` for keeping members updated
+    - Draw a _Current Status_ diagram
+    - Add a _what to do next_ section
+    - Add this _Activity log_
+- Add `_meta` files

+### Kick-off 2021
+31 May - 4 June 2021
+Pablo Rodríguez-Sánchez
+Barbara Vreede
+Mateusz Kuzak

+- Brainstorm and plan the tentative structure
+- Read the materials

 ## Contributing